Western Approaches Tactical Unit: Notes on WW2 submarine warfare

 Submarines of this era were powered by diesel engines and batteries.
 They could only use their diesel engines when surfaced, as these needed to breathe air to work.
 When submerged, the submarine used lead-acid batteries.
 The batteries were less powerful than the engine, so the submarine was reduced to about half-speed: e.g. a Type VIIC U-boat could travel at 17.7 kn on the surface but only 7.6 kn underwater.
 The batteries could be exhausted after an hour or so of maximum speed underwater.
 When the batteries were exhausted, the U-boat would be forced to surface for air and recharge the batteries with the diesel engine.

 The British were the first to equip their warships with sonar to hunt enemy submarines.
-They called this technology "ASDIC"; the term "sonar" was later coined by the Americans (this article will use the term "sonar" as it is more widely known).
+They called this technology "ASDIC"; the term "sonar" was later coined by the Americans (this article will prefer the more general term "sonar" as it is more widely known).
 This technology sent loud pings into the water and located a submerged submarine by the echoes.
 The U-boats could hear these pings, of course, so they would know they were being hunted.
 In practice, ASDIC had an average detection range of 1300 yd.
 ASDIC could be ineffective if there was too much ambient noise in the water.
 The maximum speed at which a ship could travel while using its ASDIC was about 15 kn, beyond which the noise of its own propeller and engine would drown out the echoes.
 Both the U-boats and the warships also had hydrophones with which they could passively listen for sound in the water.

 Merchant ships travelled in convoys, surrounded by a ring of escort warships.
-The convoy itself moved at a speed of 7 to 8 knots.
+They were either slow or fast convoys.
+The slow ones travelled at about 7 kn – a speed at which tactical re-routing was not practical.

 U-boats usually attacked at night.
-The cover of darkness allowed them to travel at surface depth with less risk of being spotted by look-outs.
+The cover of darkness allowed them to travel at surface depth (at which their speed was greater than when submerged) with less risk of being spotted by look-outs.
 Escort ships were equipped with star shells, which when fired in the air would release a burning flare held aloft by a small parachute.
 This would illuminate the surface of the water, making it easy to spot a surfaced U-boat.

-Warships used depth charges to sink submarines.
-These are bombs that were dropped into the water around the U-boat.
+Warships initially used solely depth charges to sink submarines.
+These are explosive charges on a depth sensitive fuse that were dropped into the water around the U-boat.
 The hydraulic shockwave produced by the explosion would seriously damage if not sink any submarine within 10 metres.
+Later, ahead-throwing anti-submarine weapons were also used, which had contact fuses.